boolean-uk/java-tdd-domain-modelling/domain-model.md

 So that I can pay for products at checkout,
 I'd like to be able to know the total cost of items in my basket."

-As a supermarket shopper, so that I can pay for products at checkout, I'd like to ba able to know the total cost of items in my basket.

 | Classes/Components | Methods             | Scenario                                                                                 | Output |
 |--------------------|---------------------|------------------------------------------------------------------------------------------|--------|